-On September 13th, The House and Ways Committee released tax proposals that will be part of the Build America Back Better Act, which may be effective as of January 1, 2022.
+On September 13th, the House Ways And Means Committee approved tax provisions that will be part of the Build Back Better Act which may be effective as of January 1, 2022.
+The proposed legislation scales back on key tax proposals set forth in Biden’s American Families Plan.
 Although there is uncertainty about which proposals will be passed, it is important to consider necessary actions in preparation for enactment.
 Here we discuss some highlights of anticipated tax provisions.

 Increase in Individual Income Tax Rates